mosip/mosip-infra/deployment/v3/iam/README.md

 $ helm repo add bitnami https://charts.bitnami.com/bitnami
 $ helm install keycloak bitnami/keycloak -f values.yaml
 ```
 * While deleting helm chart note that PVC, PV do not get removed for Statefulset.
+This also means that passwords will be same as before.
 Delete them explicity if you need to.
 * If you use `gp2-retain` storage class then even after deleting PVC, PV, the storage will remain intact on AWS.
 If you wish to delete the same, go to AWS Console --> Volumes and delete the volume.
 * The chart above installs Postgres by default.